azka-art/TaskWiseAI-Backend/README.md

-# TaskWise Backend 🚀
+# TaskWiseAI Backend 🚀

-TaskWise is a task management system with AI-powered task prioritization.
+TaskWiseAI is a task management system with AI-powered task prioritization.
 This backend is built using Golang, Gin, PostgreSQL, JWT authentication, and AI integration via TensorFlow Lite.

 ## 📌 Features